gamba-labs/platform/readme.md

 # Gamba Demo

-> This is a mirrored repo.
-Latest version in [monorepo](https://github.com/gamba-labs/gamba/tree/main/apps/demo).
+> This is a mirrored repo from the [gamba monorepo](https://github.com/gamba-labs/gamba/tree/main/apps/demo).

 A demo frontend featuring multiple casino games built on Gamba.